Green Bay Packers' fans who became owners stand with team

 She said she has "absolutely no problem with the players that took a knee and locked arms."

-"If you ask any one of those players how they feel about the service men and women that have defended our countries.
+"If you ask any one of those players how they feel about the service men and women that have defended our country.
 I guarantee you not one of them would disrespect our service men and women," she said.

 Kneeling is 'disrespectful' to flag, but...

-Richard Schoenfeld, of Overland Park, Kansas said he too believed taking a knee was "disrespectful of our flag and what our country stands for."
+Richard Schoenfeld, of Overland Park, Kansas, said he, too, believed taking a knee was "disrespectful of our flag and what our country stands for."

 The minority shareholder said Packers' call for fans to lock arms "is an indication that everybody in this country needs to lock arms on a lot things.
 Not just football."